In this explainer, we will learn how to describe the basic structure of the heart and explain how the heart is adapted for its function.

 Our cells use oxygen to obtain energy from glucose through aerobic respiration.
 One waste product that results from this reaction is .
 A small proportion of all the produced by our cells can bind with hemoglobin in red blood cells, while the majority is transported out of the red blood cells in the form of bicarbonate ions in the plasma, which is the fluid that contains the blood cells and forms the blood.
 So, the deoxygenated blood pumped by the right side of the heart carries the and bicarbonate to the lungs where it is exhaled.

 We can also tell by looking at the diagram in Figure 2 that blood within the heart does not pass between the left and the right side.
 In fact, the left side of the heart and the right side of the heart act as two parallel pumps.
-The left side of the heart pumps deoxygenated blood from the tissues of the body to the lungs to become oxygenated.
-The right side of the heart pumps oxygenated blood from the lungs to the tissues of the body where it becomes deoxygenated.
+The right side of the heart pumps deoxygenated blood from the tissues of the body to the lungs to become oxygenated.
+The left side of the heart pumps oxygenated blood from the lungs to the tissues of the body where it becomes deoxygenated.
 Sometimes we refer to the pathway from the heart to the lungs and back as the “pulmonary circuit.”
 “Pulmonary” is a word that means “lungs.”
 The pathway from the heart to the body and back again is known as the “systemic circuit” since it feeds the body’s organ systems.
 These two circuits are illustrated in Figure 4.

 Pulmonary means related to or referring to the lungs.